How to Make Resume

 In your cover letter for the internship, focus on your academic background and eagerness to learn.
 Mention any relevant coursework or projects that align with the internship role.
 Make it clear that you are seeking hands-on experience to further your career.

-What is the Difference Between Cover Letter and Resume?
+What is the Difference Between a Cover Letter and a Resume?

 The difference between a resume and a cover letter is that a resume summarises your skills, experience, and education.
 In contrast, a cover letter introduces you to the employer, explains your interest in the position, and provides a more detailed account of why you are suited for the role.
 Resumes are typically shorter, while cover letters allow a more narrative approach.